-Without question, the main issue has been housing (how much, where, when, size, affordability?) complicated by changes in perceived requirements.
-Will Dorchester continue to be designated a small village with no specific housing allocation or a large one with a required housing provision?
-The recent draft proposals for the 2031 Local Plan would require the SODC to meet greatly increased numbers of houses.
-This has led to a series of draft and redrafted housing policies as the NDP has sought to meet each new demand.
-It is believed that the housing policies as now presented will fully meet SODC requirements and fully respect national policy on the Green Belt.
+This has led to a series of draft and redrafted housing policies as the NDP has sought to meet each demand.
+It is believed that the housing policies as now presented will fully meet SODC requirements as well as fully respecting national policy on the Green Belt.

-2.4.4.
-The next steps
+2.3.4 The next steps

-Following circulation of this draft to the Parish community, SODC and other interested parties for initial comment and feedback it will be amended as necessary and then formally submitted to SODC for referral for independent inspection and then SODC approval.
+This plan is now being formally submitted to SODC for referral for independent inspection and then SODC approval.
 Subject to any further changes which may arise from this process, it will then be presented to the Parish community for referendum and, if successful, adoption.